 Franssen Advocaten is specialized in the Friendship Treaty and the Trade Treaty and has already guided many Americans, Japanese, and their spouses through the often complicated application procedures.

-Franssen Advocaten is also a partner of the Expat Center Amsterdam, where persons starting a new business in Amsterdam are eligible for an express procedure for registering their address in the population register and obtaining a BSN (Dutch social security number and tax ID).
+Franssen Advocaten is also a partner of IN (International Newcomers) Amsterdam (formerly the Expat Center Amsterdam), where persons starting a new business in Amsterdam are eligible for an express procedure for registering their address in the population register and obtaining a BSN (Dutch social security number and tax ID).